Play Club Soccer Logo

 The primary governing body for youth soccer in the state is the Soccer Maine.
 It manages various leagues, including Maine State Cup, Maine Premier League, Pine Tree League.
 The association reports that there are over 40+ youth clubs and Approx. 12,000 players registered in the state.

 Whether you are looking for a US Youth Soccer (USYS) affiliate, a Elite MLS Next or ECNL member, or an NPL program, the organizations listed below represent the primary development hubs for youth players.
-Use the filters to sort by city or competitive level to find the right fit for your player's age group and skill level.

 Find the Best Soccer Club in Maine for you.